qexat/Vism/README.md

 ## Introduction

-**TEMPORARY NOTICE: THIS IS CURRENTLY OBSOLETE: THE STRING MODE HAS BEEN REMOVED**

 **Vism** (IPA: `/vɪzᵊm/`) is an esoteric programming language mainly inspired from [Assembly](https://en.wikipedia.org/wiki/Assembly_language), [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) and, in a less linguistic and more technical aspect, the mode system of the text editor [Vim](<https://en.wikipedia.org/wiki/Vim_(text_editor)>).

 In this regard, many concepts brought by the language might seem familiar to the reader who has an interest in those.
 For example, the memory scheme along with the few registers will most certainly delight the average [x86](https://en.wikipedia.org/wiki/X86_assembly_language) enjoyer ; the way to alternate between performing operations and writing values to memory is probably comparable respectively to the Normal and Insert mode of [Moolenaar](https://en.wikipedia.org/wiki/Bram_Moolenaar)'s software.